 In 2017, seeing the writing on the walls that we could not compete against more trusted and tested organizations, the Board of Directors unanimously voted to change The Great Hunt for God name, vision, and strategy.

 The Great Hunt for God became Men in the Arena.
 The working vision was changed to “Trusting Jesus Christ to build an army of men in the arena, who are becoming the best version of themselves in Christ and changing their world (because when a man gets it—everyone wins).”

 The strategy changed from competing to collaborating, and from writing curriculum and starting teams (although this is still part of what we do) to building an army of men working together to become their best version

 January 2020 And Beyond

 Today, men in over 90 nations around the world have downloaded episodes of the Men in the Arena Podcast.
-Close to that number are representative of men in our forums, and each of the fifty United States of America has been impacted in varying degrees.
+Close to that number are men in our forums, and each of the fifty United States of America has been impacted in varying degrees.